ayushbhardwaj10/PrivateEnergyPartners/README.md

    - body
      {
      userid : <userid>
-     duration : <duration> // can be only 2,4,8 to represent last 2,4 and 8 days
+     duration : <duration>
-      "source" : <energy source> // can be either - solar,wind or hydro
+      "source" : <energy source>
      }
+     // duration - can be only 2,4,8 to represent last 2,4 and 8 days
+     // can be either - solar,wind or hydro
      Note : Since the production and consumption data exists only for user id 1 and 4.
 Please use below to test body : {
      "userid" :1,